-Steven J. Wong, a renowned high-performance trainer, filmmaker and entrepreneur, was flirting with the idea of installing synthetic ice within his home in Brampton, Ontario.
+A renowned high-performance trainer, filmmaker and entrepreneur, was flirting with the idea of installing synthetic ice within his home in Brampton, Ontario.

 And the rest, as they say, is history.

-Wong, greatly intrigued with the product, invested in the company, eventually becoming their senior vice president of global business development, operations and brand excellence.
+The Performance Trainer, greatly intrigued with the product, invested in the company, eventually becoming their senior vice president of global business development, operations and brand excellence.

 Recommended by NHL All-Stars